n0sys/TryHackMe-Writeup/Wonderland/README.md

 ![Wonderland](imgs/teaPartydisassembled.png)

 First thing that stood out to me was that there's no testing instructions (neither cmp nor test) so assuming that the file would print out something if our input was correct, is wrong.

 So what is this file really doing..?
-After putting in some breaks and checking the registers to see where the memory corruption was happening from our input, I found nothing in particular.
+After putting in some breaks and checking the registers to see where the memory corruption was happening from the input, I found nothing in particular.
 No trace for our input in any critical register.
 Where's this "Segmentation fault" error coming from?
-I decided to break each "puts" instruction to see what it outputs (puts is used to write strings to stdout).
+I decided to break each "puts" instruction to see what it outputs (which is used to write strings to stdout).
 After reaching the final puts I got the following:
 ```
 (gdb) b *0x00005555555551bd
 Breakpoint 1 at 0x5555555551bd